― Advertisement ―

 Sometimes family members of OFWs think that their brother or sister or son or aunt receives lots of money while working abroad that they spend remittance money like there’s no tomorrow.

-In the end, they end up asking for more to finance their necessities.
+In many cases, families end up asking for more to finance their daily necessities.
 Sometimes it is thought that remittance will be an automated monthly bank transfer that when it does not arrive at the usual date, family members borrow money from loan sharks, assuming that the money sent to them from overseas will be used to pay the debts.

 Infidelity and extra responsibility